Top 8 Marvelous Royal Palaces in the World

 Schonbrunn Palace, Vienna

 The 40 rooms, open to tourists and visitors, feature a rare rosewood-clad Millions Room and the tapestry salon, which features a fine collection of ornate tapestries from Brussels, Belgium.
-The carved garden in front of Schonbrunn Palace also makes this place more beautiful.
+The carved garden in front of Schonbrunn Palace makes this place more beautiful.

 Mysore Palace, India

 The hotel is located in the city of Mysore, known as the City of Palaces, in southern India.
-Different kings built Mysore Palace in different centuries.
+Different kings built Mysore Palace in other centuries.
 The first part of this palace was built in the 14th century by Wodeyar kings, who were built several times by subsequent generations.

 The renovation and construction of new parts of today’s Mysore Palace occurred between 1897 and 1912.
 A mix of Indo-Saracen, Hindu, Muslim, Rajput, and Gothic architecture styles is used to construct the palace.
 His palace, also known as Amba Vilas Palace, is the residence of the former royal family of Mysore, the Wodeyars.